 In adult German Shepherds, the symptoms of hip dysplasia can become more apparent as the dog ages and joint degeneration progresses.
 These symptoms may include:

-Ongoing stiffness or limping, especially after rest or exercise
+- Ongoing stiffness or limping, especially limping after laying down or sleeping, or after exercise

 Long-term Effects and Complications